-Adobe AIR has recently surpassed well over 100 millions downloads, and its all thanks largely to the many Twitter apps available.
+Adobe AIR has recently surpassed well over 100 million downloads, and its all thanks largely to the many Twitter apps available.
 Now, I love Adobe AIR, and hate its current reputation that it is seemingly limited to only Twitter.
 Why is no one downloading the AIR RSS apps?
 You should be, they are great, just have a look at the list below.

 Get all your FriendFeed updates direct to your desktop with AlertThingy FriendFeed Edition.
 You can view your FriendFeed stream, read and add comments, like and dislike items, share and upload images.